ejsafron/SATCHEL/README.md

-# PH-pipeline
+# SATCHEL
-Pipeline to search for long-period exoplanet signals in <i>Kepler</i> time-series data classified on the Planet Hunters website.
+Search Algorithm for Transits in the Citizen science Hunt for Exoplanets in Lightcurves (SATCHEL):  A pipeline to search for individual signals of interest in time-series data classified through crowdsourcing.

-This pipeline is a work in progress, currently in development as a Ph.D. project.
-The first piece of the pipeline (userweighting.py) was largely contributed by Joey Schmitt, from work done in 2015.
+This pipeline was built for the purpose of finding long-period exoplanet transit signals in <i>Kepler</i> photometric time-series data, but may be adapted for searches for any kind of one-dimensional signals in crowdsourced classifications.
+It has been developed as part of a Ph.D. project.
+The first piece of the main pipeline (userweighting.py) was largely contributed by Joey Schmitt, from work done in 2015.
 That piece was heavily edited, the rest were written, and all are subject to editing by Emily Safron, Ph.D. candidate under Dr. Tabetha Boyajian at Louisiana State University.
 Email:  ejsafron@gmail.com

 <h3>Background</h3>